MisterEggnog/gen_perms/README.md

 This is licensed under GPL V3.0

 ## Author
-The author is Baldwin, "MisterEggnog" Josiah.
+The author is Baldwin, Josiah.